ojuss/citadel-explore-app/README.md

 # Citadel Explore App

-A React Native dating application built with Expo that helps college students discover and connect with potential matches using an intelligent profile discovery algorithm.
+A React Native application built with Expo that helps college students discover and connect with potential matches using an intelligent profile discovery algorithm.

 ## Overview